-Last year, SFGN covered five openly gay and allied Christian musicians — men and women, old and young, gay or allies — and fortunately, there are more artists to add to the mix.
+Last year, SFGN covered five openly gay and allied Christian musicians — Ray Boltz, Marsha Stevens and Vicky Beeching to name a few — and fortunately, there are more artists to add to the mix.
 These six musicians have pushed past pressures to stay closeted and are proud to be who they are.

 Byron Keith was a contemporary Christian artist for over a decade before dropping off the music scene in 2005.
 Seven years later, he came back with a new name — Byron Rice.
 But that wasn’t the only change he made.

 He changed his music to follow the Americana folk fusion genre.
 On top of that, was outed as a gay HIV-positive man following a public divorce with his wife.

 "Between being told I wasn't a man of God anymore, and that I wasn't welcome at a lot of churches because I'd gotten divorced — they didn't even know I was also dealing with the fact that I was gay, and we were trying to deal with that issue as well — it was definitely a hard time,” Rice told HIV Plus Magazine.
 “I just basically didn't have anything relevant to say anymore, because I'd been beaten down by so many people."

 He was outed as HIV-plus and allowed it to become public because he “didn’t want to have something I felt I regretted and didn’t stand up for my daughters.”